 Your Airstream has a drain and waste system.
 The system includes waste holding tanks made from molded plastic, free from corrosion problems, with trouble free dump valves.
 The main holding tank enables you to use the toilet for several days away from disposal facilities.
-Waste water from the sink, shower, bath and lavatory drain into the auxiliary holding tank.
+On models equipped with the auxiliary holding tank the waste water from the sink, shower, bath and lavatory drain into the tank.
 Each tank has its own dump valve, however both tanks drain through a common outlet.
 Therefore you need to make only one connection when hooking up in a trailer park with sewer facilities.